But I can say with 100% confidence that

 Okay, now for the breastfeeding supplies I recommend for every new mom.
 Did you know that breastfeeding supplies are tax deductible?
 So keep your receipts ladies!

 3. Comfortable nursing bras.
 For those first few weeks you’ll want a nursing bra that doesn’t have padding or underwire.
 You’ll be wearing them a lot so be sure to invest in something that is comfortable!
-I really like these by Gillian & O’Malley at Target.
+These aren’t nursing bras, but I used them as such, and they are my absolute favorite!

 4. Nursing Pads.
 You’ll leak all over the place the first few weeks….and months.
 Trust me on this one.
 These are great because you can throw them away.
 They were a little bulky on me so sometimes I cut them in half!
 I think the next time I have a baby I’ll ask my mom to make me some washable ones out of flannel.